Chili Cultivation Monthly Calendar

 Scarecrows if you don’t want to share your harvest with birds.
 To be fair, birds have helped to keep your garden in ecological balance.
 Treat them to a few ripening chili peppers.

 You can let the fertilizers slowly fade away.
 But always follow the instructions on the fertilizer.

 Time for harvesting, chili festivals, hot food and barbecue.
 You can take a snapshot of flowers that have only just formed.
-They won’t become any more, unless they provide a good opportunity to spend the winter.
+They won’t get anymore, unless they provide a good opportunity to spend the winter.
 Remove fruits that are overripe.
 They are otherwise used as a gateway by fungi, bacteria and insects.

-In the first weeks of September we treat the chillies that are brought into the house with neem oil.
-Otherwise we have made the experience that otherwise pests get into the apartment, which soon destroy the plants.
+In the first weeks of September we treat the chilies that are brought into the house with neem oil.
+Otherwise, we have made the experience that otherwise pests get into the apartment, which soon destroy the plants.
 Because of the lack of natural enemies, like ladybirds and Co. the vermin quickly develops.

 The planning for next year must start.
 Create piles of leaves and brushwood in the garden.
 They serve as quarters for hedgehogs and ladybirds.

-Picked green chilli peppers do not ripen.
+Picked green chili peppers do not ripen.
 So it is best to eat or pickle them fresh.

-Chillies are healthy and strengthen our immune system2, especially in winter.
-That’s why you should enjoy your preserved chillies this month.
+Chilies are healthy and strengthen our immune system2, especially in winter.
+That’s why you should enjoy your preserved chilies this month.
 Relax from an exciting chili season.
 Now you also have time to reflect on how your chili madness affects your partner and contemporaries.